brettneese/transitland-processing-animation/README.md

 - `pip install -r requirements.txt`
 - `cd transitflow`

-Now, you are ready to download transit schedule data and generate visualizations.
+Nowt, you are ready to download transit schedule data and generate visualizations.

 There are two ways to go about using this tool: